 7.2 Searching for records

-Use the following keywords to search the record series listed below:
+For original records, use the following keywords to search the record series listed below:

 - ‘ship’ or ‘vessel’